 - General Study Skills

-Though the AOU has branches in other countries, the GFP at these branches is not unified as it is tailored to students’ needs.
-At AOU Oman, the GFP is follows the standards set by the Ministry of Higher Education.
+Though the AOU has branches in other countries, the FSU is not unified as it is tailored to students’ needs in each branch.
+At AOU Oman, the FSU follows the standards set by the Ministry of Higher Education.